• Recipes

 Equipment

-• fairy cake cases/small cupcake cases
+• Fairy cake cases or cupcake cases

-• Mixing bowls
+• Mixing bowl

 Ingredients

-• 2 teaspoon baking powder
+• 2 teaspoons baking powder

-• 175 grams caster sugar or granulated sugar
+• 175 grams caster sugar [or granulated sugar]

 • 1 teaspoon vanilla extract